Schlumberger slashes 21,000 jobs amid pandemic oil rout

 Crude prices have dropped 33% this year, and natural gas has fallen 17%, as much of the world took shelter from the coronavirus.

 Almost all major users of energy have been crippled because of the lockdown.

 On Thursday, American Airlines posted a loss of more than $2 billion, and Southwest Airlines said it lost $915 million.
 That pushed the combined second-quarter loss of the nation’s four biggest airlines to more than $10 billion.

+The number of people being screened at U.S. airports is still down more than 70% compared with last year, according to the Transportation Security Administration.

+Millions of people are working from home, rather than commuting to work daily.
+The cruise industry is shut down and factories, big consumers of energy, have been hammered.

+More than 200 oil producers have filed for bankruptcy protection in the past five years.
+The global pandemic has intensified the shakeout.

+Last month, British oil giant BP Plc. said it would reduce it’s global workforce by 10,000.

-Schlumberger Ltd. said in a regulatory filing Friday that vast majority of the severance charge is expected to be paid out during the second half of the year.
+On Friday, Schlumberger Ltd. said that second quarter revenue plunged 35% and the company lost $3.43 billion.
+It expects the vast majority of the severance hit for departing employees will take place during the second half of the year.

-The company said Friday that second quarter revenue plunged 35% and it lost $3.43 billion.
+The company operates out of Houston and has major offices in London, Paris and The Hague.